 - Be in good academic standing at the time of application and remain in good academic standing while participating in the program.

 This program prioritizes early career students with little to no prior research experience.
-Students from underrepresented backgrounds, 1st generation students, and students with high financial need are encouraged to apply.
+Students from underrepresented backgrounds, 1st generation students, and students with financial need are encouraged to apply.

 The goal of this program is to foster new student-faculty connections.
 As part of the award conditions, faculty mentors are asked to select a student they are not currently working with and/or have not previously worked with in a research capacity.